billmclean/Julia_Lessons/markdown/lesson04.md

 ```
 to see the help message for this function.
 Notice that `find_zero` can actually
 take more than two arguments.
 It has five *positional arguments* and several
 *keyword arguments*.
-Only the first two arguments, the funtion and interval,
+Only the first two arguments, the function and interval,
 are required.
 By doing
 ```
 z = find_zero(f, (0.5, 1.0), verbose=true)